jdoleary/Spellmasons/TasksCurrent.md

     - Expose the raw variables to the player so they can make calculated positions

 ---

-- bug: Damage and health no longer stack now that they are driven by upgrades

 - Idea: What if all spells where "pluggable" and used husky-style hooks
   - can you make a system where they fit in with no special if checks